ADVisualizer/ADV-Lib/README.md

 The Algorithm & Data Structure Visualizer (ADV) helps students to understand the concepts of several data structures and algorithms, taught at the University of Applied Science in Rapperswil (HSR).

 ## ADV-Lib
-The ADV-UI is a JavaFX application which is responsible for visualizing the classes of the ADV Lib.
-If the UI-JAR can be found on the classpath, the application is automatically started by the ADV-Lib.
-Otherwise the JAR must be started manually.

 The ADV-Lib is a Java Library offering classes and interfaces to visualize data structures.
-Once implemented, the state of a data structure can be sent to the ADV-UI to be displayed.
+Once implemented, the state of a data structure can be sent to the [ADV-UI](https://github.com/ADVisualizer/ADV-UI) to be displayed.
 Algorithms can be visualized by the use of styles.

 ### Install
 The ADV-Lib is available on jCenter and Maven Central.
 It requires Java 9 or higher.